 - 5. On 10 October 2013 the Overview and Scrutiny Committee agreed that a small number of councillors should undertake a mini review of the call in process and report back to the Committee with their recommendations.
-This is as a result of Overview and Scrutiny Committee having considered a small number of call in requests over the last 12 to 18 months. - 6.
-Whilst not a significant number, how these requests were dealt with has prompted a procedural review.
-The current procedure states that any requests accepted by the Chair of the Overview and Scrutiny Committee as valid (ie within the scope of call in and not
+This was as a result of Overview and Scrutiny Committee having considered a small number of call in requests over the last 12 to 18 months. - 6.
+Whilst not a significant number, how these requests were dealt with prompted a procedural review.
+The current procedure states that any requests accepted by the Chair of the Overview and Scrutiny Committee as valid (ie within the scope of call in and not defamatory or frivolous) should be considered, where practicable, at the next Overview and Scrutiny Committee.

-- defamatory or frivolous) should be considered, where practicable at the next Overview and Scrutiny Committee. - 7.
-Experience on 22 January 2013 showed that considering a call in request as part of a longer agenda for Overview and Scrutiny Committee makes the meeting too long and may not allow full consideration of all items.
-However, the item did generate public engagement and enabled an open and transparent debate on all the issues, with participation from all interested parties, and this is to be welcomed.
+7. Experience at a call in considered on 22 January 2013 reviewing the Astley Hall Coach House decision showed that considering a call in request as part of a longer agenda for Overview and Scrutiny Committee makes the meeting too long and does not allow full consideration of all items.
+The item did however generate public engagement and enabled an open and transparent debate on all the issues, with participation from all interested parties, and this was welcomed.